lightninglabs/lightning-dev-site/guides/python-grpc.md

 #### Imports and Client

-Everytime you use Python gRPC, you will have to import the generated rpc modeuls and set up a channel and stub to your connect to your `lnd` node:
+Everytime you use Python gRPC, you will have to import the generated rpc modules and set up a channel and stub to your connect to your `lnd` node:

 ```python